-- (1) Our net income decreased to \$366.2 million in the fiscal year endedJune 30, 2015, primarily as a result of the impact of the pre-tax net loss of \$131.7 million for the loss on extinguishment of debt and certain one-time expenses of \$2.5 million associated with the leveraged recapitalization that was completed during the three months ended December 31, 2014. - (2) Our long-term debt increased to \$3.17 billion at the end of fiscal year ended June 30, 2015, because, as part of the leveraged recapitalization plan, we issued\$2.50 billion aggregate principal amount of senior, unsecured long-term notes (collectively referred to as "Senior Notes"), entered into \$750 million of five-year senior unsecured prepayable term loans and a \$500 million unfunded revolving credit facility and redeemed our \$750 million aggregate principal amount of 6.900% Senior Notes due in 2018 (the "2018 Notes").
+(3) Our long-term debt increased to \$3.17 billion at the end of fiscal year ended June 30, 2015, because, as part of the leveraged recapitalization plan, we issue \$2.50 billion aggregate principal amount of senior, unsecured long-term notes (collectively referred to as "Senior Notes"), entered into \$750.0 million of five-year senior unsecured prepayable term loans and a \$500.0 million unfunded revolving credit facility and redeemed our \$750.0 million aggregate principal amount of 6.900% Senior Notes due in 2018 (the "2018 Notes").
 Refer to Note 7, "Debt" for additional details.
 Our total stockholders' equity decreased to \$421.4 million at the end of fiscal year ended June 30, 2015, because, as part of our leveraged recapitalization plan, we declared a special cash dividend of approximately \$2.76 billion.
-Refer to Note 8, "Equity and Long-term Incentive Compensation Plans" for additional details. - (3) We early adopted the accounting standard update regarding simplification of the presentation of debt issuance costs, which requires that debt issuance costs related to a recognized debt liability be presented on the balance sheet as a direct deduction from the carrying amount of that debt liability, consistent with debt discounts.
-Accordingly, we applied the accounting standard update on a retrospective basis by reclassifying the presentation of the debt issuance costs which was originally included in other current and other non-current assets against the long-term debt on the Consolidated Balance Sheets as of June 30, 2014, 2013, 2012 and 2011.
-The change in the classification of the debt issuance costs reduced total assets and total liabilities by \$2.8 million, \$3.6 million, \$4.3 million and \$5.0 million as of June 30, 2014, 2013, 2012 and 2011, respectively.
-There is no impact to our Consolidated Statements of Operations, Comprehensive Income, Stockholder's Equity and Cash Flows for the fiscal years ended June 30, 2014, 2013, 2012 and 2011.
+Refer to Note 8, "Equity and Long-term Incentive Compensation Plans" to the consolidated financial statements for additional details.